-In a world that is constantly going digital, it’s imperative that you reach out to your prospective clients in the most effective way possible.
+In a world that is continuously going digital, it’s imperative that you reach out to your prospective clients in the most effective way possible.

 Like other industries, the real estate sector has not been left out in the digital revolution.
 Many home buyers are using the internet to gather all the information they need in their house-hunting process.